scriban/scriban/doc/runtime.md

 - The **parsing/compiler** infrastructure that is responsible for parsing a text template and build a runtime representation of it (we will call this an `Abstract Syntax Tree`)
 - The **rendering/evaluation** infrastructure that is responsible to render a compiled template to a string.
 We will see also that we can evaluate expressions without rendering.

 The scriban runtime was designed to provide an easy, powerful and extensible infrastructure.
-For example, we are making sure that nothing in the runtime is using a static, so that you can correctly overrides all the behaviors of the runtime.
+For example, we are making sure that nothing in the runtime is using a static, so that you can correctly override all the behaviors of the runtime.

 - [Parsing a template](#parsing-a-template)
   - [Parsing modes](#parsing-modes)